Common Water Heater Problems

 - Leaking pressure relief valve

-Since water heaters usually hold 50 gallons of water, a fault can lead to a destructive flood.
+Since water heaters generally hold 50 gallons of water, a fault can cause a damaging flood.

-Like with any other appliance, standard maintenance is crucial.
-We recommend reading up on our Advantage Program to potentially avoid trouble with your water heater.
+Like with any different appliance, standard maintenance is crucial.
+We recommend checking out our Advantage Program to potentially avoid issues with your water heater.